catdad/ColorJS/README.md

 ##Thanks

 Special thanks to my art school girlfriend, who answered all of my incessant questions about color theory.
+If you would like to read up on it as well, try this article: [Color Theory, The Color Wheel And Color Schemes](http://www.vanseodesign.com/web-design/color-theory/)

 ##License